MY STORY

 I was born and raised in Omaha, Nebraska and graduated from Papillion-LaVista high school.

-After graduation, I spent a few months as a local reporter at KETV in Omaha, Nebraska before accepting a position as Katie Couric's personal production assistant at the CBS Evening News.
-From there, I joined Katie at her daytime talk show where I learned the ropes of video production as an associate producer.
+After graduation, I spent a few months as a local reporter at KETV in Omaha, Nebraska, before accepting a position as Katie Couric's personal production assistant at the CBS Evening News.
+From there, I joined Katie at her daytime talk show, where I learned the ropes of video production as an associate producer.
 I also appeared on-camera as a technology correspondent — presenting segments on a variety of topics from the best apps to digital detox.